 He stressed that EA is actively working with regulators to eliminate trading of FIFA items or currency on illegal markets, seeing as how the company strictly prohibits this.
 Wilson said that EA is very mindful of its players and ensuring their gaming experience is transparent, fun and fair.

-Now, we're not sure which regulators EA is talking about, because the Dutch and Belgians sure don't seem to care.
+Now, we're not sure which regulators EA is talking about, because and sure don't seem to care.
 Both countries have issued ultimatums for removal of loot boxes and if EA, among other defendants, doesn't comply, they will be facing hefty fines and even heftier prison sentences.

-Wilson was most likely referring to US regulators, which would indeed make sense, what with the ESRB's anaemic reaction to US and Hawaiian initiatives regarding loot boxes.
+Wilson was most likely referring to US regulators, which would indeed make sense, what with the to and initiatives regarding loot boxes.
 At the same time, this explains his bravery when talking to investors but we're not sure how well it will serve him in Europe time.
 Get it?
 Never mind.

 I've got to admit though, seeing EA claim they're aiming for transparent, fun and fair experience is hilarious, because my experience of EA was notable for lacking these exact three components.
 Seriously, do they play their own stuff?
 Preferably while they're not high?